-Sources: Global X ETFs with information derived from Bloomberg L.P. (n.d.) as of March 31, 2023.
-Data retrieved December 2, 2024.
+Sources: Global X ETFs with information derived from Bloomberg L.P. (n.d) [Yield by asset class] [Data set] Data as of March 31, 2023 from Global X Bloomberg terminal.

 Performance data quoted represents past performance and does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when sold or redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance quoted.
-For performance current to the most recent month- or guarter-end, please click on the fund names below.
+For performance current to the most recent month- or quarter-end, please click on the fund names above.